Categories

 How to File a Wrongful Death Lawsuit

-Do you know what to do if a family member’s death is “caused by the wrongful act, neglect, or default of another?”
+Wrongful death is one “caused by the wrongful act, neglect, or default of another?”
 (South Carolina Code of Laws, Title 15, chapter 51, Article 1, Section 15-51-10) You may be entitled to file a wrongful death lawsuit against them, which may allow you to collect monetary damages due to your loved one’s untimely death.

 • That the death was caused by another person’s wrongful act, neglect or default; and not by the decedent’s own actions.